 Common and simple circumstances that people overlooked

 - Too many connected devices.
-IP conflict can occur when there are more than one devices sharing the same IP address on the same network.
+IP conflict can occur when there is more than one device sharing the same IP address on the same network.
 (Find Your Router IP Address) , Makeuseof writes a really good guide on this

-- “My Wi-Fi discovery is off” .
-Yes, people tend to look this simple solution.
-The numbers of reports we have analyzed , 3 out of 10 users have their Wi-Fi turned off.
+- “My Wi-Fi discovery is off”.
+Yes, people tend to look at this simple solution.
+In the number of reports we have analyzed, 3 out of 10 users have their Wi-Fi turned off.

 - Connecting to the wrong network.
-Also, a simple forgot network information can solve the issue.
+Also, simple forgotten network information can solve the issue.

 - Modem cables are not plugged in correctly.
 This is a simple yet effective way to solve this issue.
 1 out of 10 people has noticed this mistake.